spsforks/QB64-Wiki/PRINT-USING.md

 * The list of data *variables* used in the *template* are **separated by semicolons** after the template string value.
 * In **QB64** ONE [semicolon](semicolon) or [comma](comma) may follow the variable list to stop the print cursor for pending prints.
 QB only allowed a semicolon.

 ## Usage

 * The *variables* should be listed in the order that they are used in the template from left to right.
 * **If the *template* string is omitted or symbols don't match the *variable(s)* an "Illegal Function Call" [ERROR Codes](ERROR Codes) will occur!**
-* No more than 25 # digit places are allowed in a template number or an [ERROR Codes](ERROR Codes) will occur.
+* No more than 25 # digit places are allowed in a template number or an [ERROR Codes](ERROR-Codes) will occur.
-* Can convert numerical exponential or [scientific notation](scientific notation) values to normal decimal point values using less digits.
+* Can convert numerical exponential or [scientific notation](scientific-notation) values to normal decimal point values using less digits.
 * **NOTE:** If the numerical value exceeds the template's digit range a % symbol will appear in the leftmost digit area.
 * **WARNING: The numbers displayed are rounded so the actual values are never changed and are actually more accurate.**

-PrintUsingTable
+MISSING: Print Using Table

+## Example(s)

 *Example 1:* Printing formatted data using a predefined [STRING](STRING) template variable.